-Unlike the three type of maintenance, strategies, which have been discussed earlier, proactive maintenance, can be considered as a new approach to maintenance strategy.
+Unlike the three type of maintenance strategies which has been discussed earlier, proactive maintenance can be considered as an another new approach to maintenance strategy.
 Dissimilar to preventive maintenance that based on time intervals or predictive maintenance that based on condition monitoring, proactive maintenance concentrate on the monitoring and correction of root causes to equipment failures.
 The proactive maintenance strategy is also designed to extend the useful age of the equipment to reach the wear-out stage by adaptation a high mastery level of operating precision.